Last updated: 25 Mar 2021 | Reading time: 4.5 minutes

 Restore Deleted Pages

-Both offer so many tools, but Notion gets the cake here as it provides more than 30 block types to add to the note.
+Both offer many tools, but Notion gets the cake here as it provides more than 30 block types to add to the note.

 Both are block-based services where you add new blocks as you go.
 Both can be used for complex pages, as you would see on sites such as Wikipedia.

 Regarding the usage, Notion is more challenging to understand, as it is a multi-level app.
-For example, adding a full page calendar allows you to create a note on each day, and then you can add blocks to that page.
+For example, adding a full page calendar allows you to create a note each day and add blocks to that page.

-Slite offers to mention users and comment on blocks, but it does offer to add notes to blocks.
+Slite offers to mention users and comment on blocks, but it does add notes to blocks.

 Sharing and exporting

 Regarding sharing, there are not many surprises.
 Both offer to share notes with anyone via a public link, and you can add members to collaborate.
-Both provide link access for the team members, but you need one of the paid plans to unlock certain features.
+Both provide link access for the team members, but you need one paid plan to unlock certain features.

-Both offer to export in PDF and Markdown sheet formats, but Notion also offers to export in HTML documents.
+Both offer to export in PDF and Markdown sheet formats, but Notion also offers export in HTML documents.

 This round in Slite vs. Notion covers some of the other features which might make a difference.